 After becoming a trunk road in 1995, the A737 became the responsibility of the then Scottish Office Development Department, who subsequently commissioned North Ayrshire Council to design improvements at four strategic locations in the vicinity of Beith:

 - Barrmill Road Roundabout

 The Roebank Street scheme was constructed in 2002, while the design development for the three remaining schemes was progressed independently.

 Designs for the Beith Bypass Carriageway Renewal scheme and the Barrmill Road Roundabout scheme were produced by Amey (on behalf of Transport Scotland), while North Ayrshire Council were responsible for the design of the Head Street/ Wardrop Street Roundabout scheme.

-Transport Scotland took the opportunity to group the three schemes together to identify the best strategic solution to address all of the identified issues.
-Amey were commissioned as our design consultant in August 2013, and they were asked to identify a preferred option for improving the road network in the area which would encompass the previous three schemes.
+In order to identify the best strategic solution to address all of the identified issues, Transport Scotland took the opportunity to group the three schemes together.
+Amey were commissioned as our design consultant in August 2013, and were asked to identify a preferred option for improving the road network in the area to encompass the three schemes.

-The preferred option was subsequently identified in March 2015.
+The preferred option for the A737 Improvements at Beith scheme was subsequently identified in March 2015.
 A public exhibition was held at that time to inform the public of our findings.

 Draft Orders for the scheme were published on 2 November 2016, with representations to the scheme proposals submitted by 4 January 2017.

 The Orders as Made became operative on Wednesday 9 December 2020, being the date that Notice of the Orders was given.